-There are also questions about China's role in allowing Pakistani and North Korean ships and aircraft to use PRC ports and airspace (and perhaps military airfields).
+There are also questions about China's role in allowing Pakistani, North Korean, and Iranian ships and planes to use PRC ports and airspace (and perhaps military airfields).
+China's possible cooperation in interdiction, restrictions in the use of its ports and airfields, and intelligence-sharing has become a salient question in light of the Bush Administration's Proliferation Security Initiative announced in May 2003.
 As part of the military trade between Pakistan and North Korea, in July 2002, Pakistan flew a C-130 transport aircraft to pick up missile parts in North Korea, reported the New York Times (November 24, 2002).
 In December 2002, the Spanish and U.S. navies interdicted a North Korean ship with Scud missiles bound for Yemen, and the Spanish Defense Minister reported that the ship's last port of call was in China.
 In addition, an Iranian ship stopped at the Tianjin port in China and picked up missile components before sailing on to North Korea to take delivery of missiles and rocket fuel in February and November 2002, reported the South Korean newspaper, Joong Ang Ilbo (December 19, 2002).
+From April to July 2003, China reportedly gave overflight rights to Iranian Il-76 cargo planes that flew to North Korea at least six times to pick up wooden crates suspected of containing cruise missiles, and the Bush Administration lodged a diplomatic complaint with Beijing, reported Time (Asian edition) on July 14, 2003.

-Nonetheless, since the October 2002 disclosure about North Korea's ongoing nuclear weapons programs, the Bush Administration has emphasized diplomatic cooperation with China and other countries.
-On January 10, 2003, when North Korea announced its withdrawal from the NPT, President Bush called President Jiang, and the White House said that Bush was pleased with the cooperation from China.
+Since the Bush Administration's October 2002 disclosure about North Korea's ongoing nuclear weapons programs, it has sought China's cooperation in a multilateral effort - not simply bilateral talks as North Korea has demanded - to achieve the dismantlement of North Korea's nuclear weapons program.
+At the October 25, 2002 summit in Crawford, TX, President Jiang agreed with Bush on the objectives of a nuclear-free Korean peninsula, peace and stability, and a peaceful resolution.
+On January 10, 2003, when North Korea announced its withdrawal from the NPT, President Bush called Jiang, and the White House said that Bush was "pleased" with the extent of cooperation from China.